-Living in a world where online learning is the new norm to schools has taught me a lot about myself.
+Living in a world where online learning is the new norm has taught me a lot about myself.
 But it came with challenges.

 The COVID-19 pandemic has impacted students by relying on online classes during the last part of the 2019-2020 school year and the 2020-2021 year.
 As someone who likes being at home and not around large crowds, online learning was something that appeared to be within my comfort zone.

 Entering my second year of the Journalism program last fall, I wasn’t worried about taking all of my classes online.
 I thought it would make things personally for me easier.
 Last year, going to school at Humber’s North campus wasn’t easy.
 School on campus and then going to work didn’t leave much time to work on assignments.

 Online learning allowed me to wake up five minutes before class starts and attend in pyjamas.
 It was as simple as turning on the laptop and logging into the Zoom meeting for class.

 You didn’t have wake up two hours early to get dressed, have breakfast and then take the TTC to make it on time for school.

 But as this year progressed, I started to feel a bit overwhelmed and stressed because of the school workload and assignment deadlines jammed close together.

 I realized that online is not what I thought it was going to be.